thautwarm/Incantation/ReadMe.md

 ## Install

 ```
-pip install Incantation
+pip install -U Incantation
 ```

-Take care that you'd better clone the static sources in this project to root of the directory of your web-app.
+Take care that you'd better clone the [static sources](https://github.com/thautwarm/Incantation/releases/download/0.3/static.7z) in this project to root of the directory of your web-app.